-These disclosures will not have a material impact on the financial statements for the Police and Crime Commissioner.
+It is not expected that any of these amendments will have a material impact on the information provided in the financial statements for the Police and Crime Commissioner.

 7. Assumptions made about the future and other major sources of estimation uncertainty